-- (1) At any time before an agreement is made under section 279 or 280, a person who could be a party to the agreement may apply in writing to the Land Court to have the Land Court determine the amount of compensation. - (2) The Land Court is hereby authorised to hear and determine matters referred to in subsection (1). - (3) Upon an application made under subsection (1), the Land Court shall settle the amount of compensation an owner of land is entitled to as compensation for- - (a) in the case of compensation referred to in section 279- - (i) deprivation of possession of the surface of land of the owner; - (ii) diminution of the value of the land of the owner or any improvements thereon; - (iii) diminution of the use made or which may be made of the land of the owner or any improvements thereon; - (iv) severance of any part of the land from other parts thereof or from other land of the owner; - (v) any surface rights of access; - (vi) all loss or expense that arises; - as a consequence of the grant or renewal of the mining lease; and - (b) in the case of compensation referred to in section 280- - (i) diminution of the value of the land of the owner or any improvements thereon;
+At any time before an agreement is made under section 279 or 280, a person who could be a party to the agreement may apply in writing to the Land Court to have the Land Court determine the amount of compensation.

+The persons who could be parties to the agreement may also agree to participate in ADR under sections 283C to 283F to determine the amount of compensation.

+- (2) The Land Court is hereby authorised to hear and determine matters referred to in subsection (1). - (3) Upon an application made under subsection (1), the Land Court shall settle the amount of compensation an owner of land is entitled to as compensation for- - (a) in the case of compensation referred to in section 279- - (i) deprivation of possession of the surface of land of the owner; - (ii) diminution of the value of the land of the owner or any improvements thereon; - (iii) diminution of the use made or which may be made of the land of the owner or any improvements thereon;

+- (iv) severance of any part of the land from other parts thereof or from other land of the owner;

+- (v) any surface rights of access;

+- (vi) all loss or expense that arises;

+as a consequence of the grant or renewal of the mining lease; and as a consequence of the grant or renewal of the mining lease.

-- (ii) diminution of the use made or which may be made of the land of the owner or any improvements thereon; - (iii) all loss or expense that arises; as a consequence of the grant or renewal of the as a consequence of the grant or renewal of the mining lease.
+- (b) in the case of compensation referred to in section 280- - (i) diminution of the value of the land of the owner or any improvements thereon; - (ii) diminution of the use made or which may be made of the land of the owner or any improvements thereon; - (iii) all loss or expense that arises;